-The hidden ways AI in transcriptions and speech analytics transform CX
+The hidden ways AI-driven speech transcription and analytics improve CX performance

 I have spent virtually all of my professional career working with CX and IT leaders in Fortune 500 companies.
 These companies are investing millions of dollars annually in speech analytics that have maxed out the benefits they can deliver in improving quality management.

 Many companies only transcribe a small fraction of their calls and only score a smaller number of those.
 And often the recordings are batched and stored for later analysis.
 Having to sift through the data, trying to pull out relevant information, and coaching agents after-the-fact with that information is cumbersome, incomplete, and moves the needle incrementally in terms of improvement.

 When I was leading technology operations at contact centers, a consistent theme when re-evaluating our speech analytics toolset was “There are no new insights into what customers are contacting us about.
 We get reports—but there’s nothing really actionable—so nothing changes.”

 We should be asking more from our speech analytics and transcription technology.

 Now we can.
 Advancements in artificial intelligence (AI) raises the bar for what we should expect from our sizable annual investment in this technology.

 AI-driven transcription and analysis of every call helps you optimize performance—and gives you a wealth of customer insight.

 AI quietly powers transcription and speech analytics in real-time and enables us to use the results in hidden ways we did not even realize possible.
 Examples include:

 - Empower agents with coaching support and tools to resolve issues faster